Shark-ML/Shark/trunk/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/data/labels.rst

 Conversions
 -----------

+Often Models in Shark do not produce the correct output format for classification.
+For example, a neural network for a ``d``-class classification problem usually encodes its prediction into an output layer of size ``d``, with the prediction being understood as the index of the output neuron with highest activity.
+The network output is thus a ``RealVector`` of dimension ``d``, not an unsigned integer.
-Often Models in Shark (and in machine learning in general) do not produce the correct output for classification.
-This is most often not a problem, as the loss function can interpret outputs accordingly and thus a neural network can easily be trained in a classification setting, even though the network only returns vectors instead of (integer) labels.
+This is most often not a problem, the loss function can interpret outputs accordingly and thus a neural network can easily be trained in a classification setting, even though the network only returns vectors instead of (integer) labels.
-However, if the labels are indeed needed, the output of a Network needs to be transformed into an integer label.
+However, if integer labels are indeed needed for further post-processing then the output of a Network needs to be transformed.
 The following converters exist for this purpose:

 * :doxy:`ThresholdConverter`: The class converts single dimensional ``RealVector`` input to binary 0/1 class-labels by assigning the value